JeelChatrola/JeelChatrola/README.md

 ### Hi there, I'm Jeel Chatrola 👋

-- 🔭 I am currently working at RBCCPS, IISc Bangalore as Research Assitant
+- 🔭 I am currently pursuing a MS in Robotics Engineering at WPI
-- 🌱 I’m currently learning Robotics and Deep Learning
+- 🌱 I’m currently learning Motion Planning and Deep Learning
-- 👯 I’m looking forward to work on Autonomous Exploration and Motion Planning.
+- 👯 I’m looking forward to work on Vision Based Control.
-- 🥅 2022 Goals: Learn Robotics
+- 🥅 2023 Goals: Land a intership at a top robotics company.

 ### Connect with me: